 Xbox One vs Xbox One S: Price and Verdict

-You can pick up the Xbox One S via Amazon for $224, and for that money you are getting A LOT of console.
-Remember: it can upscale games to 4K, play Netflix and Amazon Prime Video in 4K, and it also doubles as one of the best dedicated UHD players on the market right now.
+You can pick up the Xbox One S from around $299 via Microsoft, and for that money, you are getting A LOT of console.
+Remember: it can upscale games to 4K, play Netflix, and Amazon Prime Video in 4K, and it also doubles as one of the best-dedicated UHD players on the market right now.

 You have full HDR-support for gaming, which is a huge addition that makes a massive difference to the overall quality of your gaming experiences.
 With respect to audio, it’s kitted out with the best tech in the business for truly immersive experiences.